Back to top

 Q. Was the library closed during construction?

-A. Library meeting rooms and auditorium were not available for public use after March, 2014 and some area were temporally closed for safety concerns.
+A. Library meeting rooms and the auditorium were not available for public use after March 2014, and some areas were temporarily closed for safety concerns.
 The library did have to close all day or part of a day due to construction work; these days numbered fewer than 5 over the course of construction.

-Q. Did any unforeseen issues arose during the design process?
+Q. Did any unforeseen issues arise during the design process?

 A. Yes.
-During the construction manager review of the schematic design documents, Pepper determined that a major overhaul to the HVAC system was needed to be in compliance with code.
+During the construction manager's review of the schematic design documents, Pepper determined that the HVAC system needed a major overhaul to comply with code.
 The cost related to the HVAC overhaul was approximately $1,000,000.